How Many Images Does It Take? Estimating Imitation Thresholds in Text-to-Image Models: Results: The Imitation Threshold

+We also present the plots of the imitation scores as a function of the image frequencies of the concepts for the four datasets. \Cref{fig:celebrity-plot-similarity-SD1.1,fig:artists-group1-plot-similarity-SD1.1} show the imitation graphs of celebrities and classical art styles, respectively for SD1.1.
 In \Cref{fig:celebrity-plot-similarity-SD1.1}, we observe that the imitation scores for individuals with low image frequencies are close to 0 (left side), and increase as the image frequencies increase (towards the right side).
-The highest similarity is 0.5 and it is for individuals in the rightmost region of the plot.
-We observe a low variance in the imitation scores across prompts, and also note that this variance does not depend on the image frequencies ($0.0003 \pm 0.0005$) -- indicating that the performance of the face embedding model does not depend on the popularity of the individual.
+The highest similarity occurs for individuals in the rightmost region of the plot.
+We also observe a low variance in the imitation scores across prompts for the same concept (the mean of the variance is $0.0003$ with a standard deviation of $0.0005$ across concepts), and note that this variance is independent of the concept frequencies -- indicating that the performance of the face embedding model does not depend on the popularity of the individual.
 Similarly, in \Cref{fig:artists-group1-plot-similarity-SD1.1}, we observe that imitation scores for art styles with low image frequencies are low (close to 0.2 on the left side), and increase as the image frequencies increase (towards the right side).
-The highest similarity is 0.76 and it is for the artists in the rightmost region of the plot.
-We also observe a low variance across the generation prompts, and the variance does not depend on the popularity of the artist ($0.003 \pm 0.003$).
+The highest similarity occurs for the artists in the rightmost region of the plot.
+We also notice a low variance across the generation prompts, and the variance does not depend on the popularity of the artist (the mean of the variance is $0.003$ with a standard deviation of $0.003$).
+We showcase the imitation graphs for all other models in \Cref{sec:results-remaining}, which follow similar trends.

-{\bf Human Perception Evaluation.} To determine if the automatic measure of similarity between the generated and training images correlate with human perception, we conduct experiments with human subjects.
-We asked the participants to rate generated images on the Likert scale \cite{likert1932} of 1-5 based on their similarity to real images of celebrities (the same ones used for measuring the imitation score).
-To avoid any bias, the participants were not informed of the research objective of this work.
+{\bf Human Perception Evaluation} To determine if the automatic measure of similarity between generated and training images matches human perception, we conduct experiments with human subjects.
+We ask participants to rate generated images on the Likert scale \citep{likert1932} of 1-5 based on their similarity to real images of celebrities.
+To avoid any confirmation bias, the participants were not informed of the research objective of this work.